syncfusion-content/asp.net-core-docs/aspnet-core/Tab/Getting-Started.md

 {% endhighlight %}

-You can provide more customization to the Tab by using rating control, to describe an item’s price.
+You can provide more customization to the tab by using rating control to describe an item’s price.

-### Create the Rating
+### Create the rating

-The ASP.NET Core Rating control provides an intuitive rating experience that allows you to select the number of stars that represents the rating.
+The ASP.NET Core rating control provides an intuitive rating experience.
+It allows you to select the number of stars that represents the rating.
 The following code example explains you the creation of rating control.
-We can create the Rating control using HTML helper.
-We can render the rating control and its description inside the content template of first tab control.
+Create the rating control using HTML helper, and render the rating control and its description inside the content template in first tab control.

 For more information about rating, refer to the following link:

 <https://help.syncfusion.com/aspnet-core>